 On the upside, making the app feel like WhatsApp was a good design decision and at the time similar apps generally felt worse.
 In retrospect, doubling down on the chat metaphor would have been an interesting route to explore.

-I kept the design intentionally minimalistic, but pairing the already dull subject of money with the excitement of excel spreadsheets was exactly the wrong time to atone for the design sins of the past.
+I kept the design intentionally minimalistic, but pairing the already dull subject of money with the excitement of excel spreadsheets was the wrong time to atone for the design sins of the past.

 The UI was a fairly complex React app using the then popular Flux architecture.
 The frontend is fully responsive, has nice page transitions, working links and browser navigation and just felt snappy overall.